 Beijing to Lhasa Journey

-We commence our journey in one of the worlds most majestic cities, Beijing.
-Here we visit some of the most historically significant landmarks including the Forbidden City, Tiananmen Square and China's largest man made structure, The Great Wall.
+We commence our journey in one of the world's most majestic cities, Beijing.
+Here we visit some of the most historically significant landmarks including the Forbidden City, Tiananmen Square and China's largest man made structure, the Great Wall.
 After sampling some exquisite local cuisine, we board our overnight train to Xian and marvel at one of the most important discoveries of the 20th century, the Terracotta Warriors.
-We take time to wander the exotic Muslim quarter before boarding our overnight train to Lhasa.
+After visiting Xian's lively Muslim quarter we stroll along the magnificent city walls before a flight to Xining where we board our overnight train to Lhasa.
 Here we take in the highlights of this ancient city including the Potala Palace, the Jokhang Temple and the Norbulingka - a great way to end this unique experience.

 |DAY 1||Join Beijing|